 Single session

-A measurable circumference reduction, somewhere between 1.5 cm and 15+ cm depending on the individual.
+A measurable circumferential reduction, somewhere between 1.5cm and 15cm or more depending on the individual, with a documented average of 6.3cm.
 Many clients report feeling lighter and seeing a visible difference in the treated area.
-Energy levels often feel elevated for several hours post-session, likely due to the mitochondrial stimulation effect.
+Energy levels often feel elevated for several hours post-session, likely due to mitochondrial stimulation.

 Three to four sessions